icewolfz/jiMUD/README.md

 - `-nls, --no-layout-save` Do not save any layout changes when application is closed
 - `-nw, --new-window` Open a new window
 - `-nw=[id], --new-window=[id]` Open a new window with and load a character
-- `-nc, --new-connection` Open a new connection
+- `-nt, --new-tab` Open a new tab
-- `-nc=[id], --new-connection=[id]` Open a new connection and load a character, similar to --character but will not replace current active connection if it exist
+- `-nt=[id], --new-tab=[id]` Open a new tab and load a character, similar to --character but will not replace current active tab if it exist

 ## References